MMLewis1225/newsfeed_app/README.md

 - **Like/Unlike Posts:** Tap the like button on any post to like or unlike it.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ---

+Feel free to adjust any sections or details as needed!